ekhadley/deepgrid/README.md

 This is a pretty common property of RL algorithms.

 The trained net I have included (trained for the default parameters I gave at the top) has played about 45k episodes, totalling ~700k frames (most training was done on batch size 8, a bit with 16).
-Average score of the included model is 32.
+It averages about 32 points per episode.

 I noticed that at the end, doing extra training with a high epsilon was making performance go down.
 Training with low epsilon, I continued to see gains.
 I think I couldve been much more sample effecient with a better